-When Dattner Architects began conceptualizing a new garage for the New York City Department of Sanitation, their design team was faced with numerous challenges, including issues related to the building’s location in New York’s Lower West Side—a largely residential community dotted with several high-end condominiums.
+When Dattner Architects, with WXY architecture + urban design, began conceptualizing a new garage for the New York City Department of Sanitation, their design team was faced with numerous challenges, including issues related to the building’s location in New York’s Lower West Side—a largely residential community dotted with several high-end condominiums.

 For this public project, proprietary specifications could not be used and design details would have to be planned with the potential to be constructed by a range of manufacturers.
 What would eventually become the Manhattan District’s 1/2/5 Garage—a massive, five-level, 425,000 square-foot facility that would house three district garages and more than 150 sanitation vehicles, as well as a vehicle-wash, personnel, fueling and repair facilities—needed to employ sustainable design strategies while remaining committed to holistic design and civic architecture.